 - Discharge from underneath nail

 Although symptoms are not always present, there are a wide range of symptoms that can occur.
 In the case of an underlying infection, there may be pain associated with redness, swelling, foul odor, and discharge.
-Often the nail comes loose and falls off on its own within days of the trauma due to the blood collection causing it to separate from the nail bed.

 There are several ways your toenail could turn black, including: